Iceychrisy/DVD-Rental/README.md

 # DVD Rental GUI

 ## Desciption
-Semester 2 2016 at Auckland University of Auckland in the class programming 2 taught by Kenneth Johnson.
+Semester 2 2016 at Auckland University of Techology in the class Programming 2 taught by Kenneth Johnson.
 For assignment 3 we were to design and create a GUI for a DVD rental in Java.

 ## Tags